simeononsecurity/simeononsecurity.ch/content/guides/secure-sshd-configurations-guide/index.en.md

 #### 7. Elevate Security with Two-Factor Authentication (2FA)

-In the realm of **Secure SSHD Configurations**, an indispensable step is **implementing Two-Factor Authentication (2FA)** for SSH access.
+In **Secure SSHD Configurations**, an indispensable step is **implementing Two-Factor Authentication (2FA)** for SSH access.
 This dynamic safeguard adds an additional layer of protection by mandating users to provide a second form of verification alongside their password or key.

 Example: You can set up 2FA for SSH access by following this [2FA setup guide](https://ubuntu.com/tutorials/configure-ssh-2fa).
 This guide provides clear step-by-step instructions on enabling this enhanced security feature.